section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 ### How does momentum help in gradient descent
 When this method is in use, it looks for the direction of the steepest slope in its current state.
 Then, it moves in the direction of that steepest slope to change its status.

-Momentum helps Gradient Descent distinguish recent derivatives as it nears the middle of the ravine.
-This helps the gradient descent move in the right direction.
+Momentum helps Gradient Descent distinguish recent derivatives as it nears the middle of the ravine allowing the gradient descent to move in the right direction.

-Momentum looks at the gradients of the steps that came before and the steps that are coming up to figure out which one is the best one to take.
+Momentum looks at the gradients of the steps that came before and the coming up steps to figure out which one is the best one to take.
 ###  Stochastic Gradient Descent
-It's better to use Stochastic Gradient Descent because it fixes a lot of the problems .
-It tries to make up for the fact that it doesn't do calculations very well.
+It's better to use Stochastic Gradient Descent because it fixes many problems.
+It tries to make up that it doesn't do calculations very well.
 It makes a lot more noise than Gradient Descent.
-Using SGD, it takes a lot longer to get to a simple solution.
-It is different from Gradient Descent in that SGD does the derivatives for all points at the same time.
+Using SGD takes a lot longer to get to a simple solution.
+It is different from Gradient Descent in that SGD does the derivatives for all points simultaneously.
 ### Adaptive Moment Estimation
 RMSProp and momentum combine to create this.
-Like momentum, it saves the declining arithmetic mean of the squared gradients and an average of the past gradients, which is a similar feature.
+Like momentum, it saves the declining arithmetic mean of the squared gradients and an average of past gradients, which is similar.

 On a smooth surface, it's considerably easier for Adam to make a mistake because of its high coefficient of friction.
 So, for example, this strategy's pseudocode appears like this: